Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 _Note_: The ACK bitmap is 1 bit long and is always 1.

 **SCHC All-1 (FCN=1)**
 SCHC All-1 is the last fragment of a datagram, the corresponding SCHC ACK message might be lost; therefore the SCHC gateway MUST request a retransmission of this ACK when the retransmission timer expires.
-To open a downlink opportunity the device MUST transmit an uplink every RETRANSMISSION_TIMER/(MAX_ACK_REQUESTS * 2).
+To open a downlink opportunity the device MUST transmit an uplink every RETRANSMISSION_TIMER/(MAX_ACK_REQUESTS * SCHC_ACK_REQ_DN_OPPORTUNITY).
 The format of this uplink is application specific.
 It is RECOMMENDED for a device to send an empty uplink (no FPort and FRMPayload) but it is application specific and will be used by the NGW to transmit a potential SCHC ACK REQ.
+SCHC_ACK_REQ_DN_OPPORTUNITY is application specific and its recommended value is 2, it MUST be greater than 1.
+This allows to open downlink opportunity to other eventual downlink with higher priority than SCHC ACK REQ message.

 _Note_: The device MUST keep this SCHC ACK message in memory until it receives a downlink, on SCHC FPortDown different from an SCHC ACK REQ: it indicates that